ARGOeu/argo-web-api/doc/v2/docs/tenants.md

 <a id='2'></a>

 # GET: List A Specific tenant
-This method can be used to retrieve specific tenant based on its uuid
+This method can be used to retrieve specific tenant based on its id

 ## Input

 ```
-GET /admin/tenants/{UUID}
+GET /admin/tenants/{ID}
 ```

 ### Request headers